xwmx/bask/README.md

 This generates a script that sources the `bask` command.
 You can add bash functions in this script and they will be automatically set as sub-commands available as arguments to the program.
-Additionally, you can easily document the programs using the built-in `desc` function.
+Additionally, you can easily document the programs using the built-in `describe` function.
 The help / usage / description information set here is available in the via the built-in `help` command.

 ### Baskfiles